47degrees/github4s/docs/src/main/tut/issue.md

 You can also list issues for a repository through `listIssues`, it take as arguments:

-- the repository coordinates (owner and name of the repository)
+- the repository coordinates (owner and name of the repository).

 To list the issues for a repository: